vipnama/hw-4/README.md

 1. Declare a constant called `friends` to represent the number of friends you have on social media.
 Give it a value between 50 and 1000.
 Print out the value by referencing your constant.

 2.Now assume you go through and remove friends that aren't active on social media.
 Attempt to update your friends constant to a lower number than it currently is.
-Observe what happens and then move to the next step.
+Observe what happens and then move to the next question.

 3.Does the above code compile?
 Why not?
 Print your explanation to the console using the print function.
 Go back and delete your line of code that updates the friends constant to a lower number so that the playground will compile properly.

-### a fitness tracking app
+### fitness tracking app

 4.Your fitness tracking app needs to know goal number of steps per day.
 Create a constant `goalSteps` and set it to 10000.